justincdotme/findMyIsp/readme.md

-# nearMe v2.0
+# nearMe v1.0
- An application for finding nearby [location type].
+ An application for finding nearby EV Charging Stations.
  The application uses the HTML5 Geolocation API or the IpInfo API to determine the users location.
  After the location is determined, the application will display a list of [location type] in the user's geographic area using the Google Maps and Google Places APIs.